mrocklin/gha/README.md

  * Languages - A simple graph about the static structure of the languages on github and which pairs are often known by users simultaneously.

+ * Repositores - A larger graph about the static structure of the projects hosted on github and which pairs are often forked by users simultaneously.
+   This graph is larger and requires more advanced visualization techniques.